abacusorg/abacusutils/docs/installation.rst

 Installing from Cloned Repository
 ---------------------------------
-If you want to hack on the abacusutils source code (or use the C/C++ code), then the recommendation is to clone the repo and install the package in pip "editable mode":
+If you want to hack on the abacusutils source code, then the recommendation is to clone the repo and install the package in pip "editable mode":

 ::

     $ git clone https://github.com/abacusorg/abacusutils.git
     $ cd abacusutils
-    $ pip install -e ./  # install from current dir in editable mode
+    $ pip install -e .[extra]  # install from current dir in editable mode, including extras

 The ``-e`` flag ("editable") is optional but recommended so that the installed copy is just a link to the cloned repo (and thus modifications to the Python code will be seen by code that imports abacusutils).

+The ``.[extra]`` syntax says to install from the current directory (``.``), including the set of "optional dependencies" called ``extra``.
+This includes Python packages needed to run things in the ``scripts`` directory.

 .. warning::
-    If you download via pip and then later clone the repo, don't forget to run ``pip install -e ./`` in the repo.
-Otherwise, you will have two copies of abacusutils: one cloned, and one downloaded via pip.
+    If you first install via pip and then later clone the repo, don't forget to run ``pip install -e .[extra]`` in the repo.
+Otherwise, you will have two copies of abacusutils: one cloned, and one installed via pip.